 How do I avoid wasting budget on false positives in my creative tests?

 Enforce three rules: require 72-hour minimum test windows (avoids day-of-week bias), use consistent audience segments across all tests (prevents targeting bias), and validate winners on a holdout audience before scaling (replication is your proof).
 False positives cost 2-3x more in scaling budget than the test itself costs.
+When you’re ready to scale winners, structured creative testing frameworks including DCO can meaningfully reduce CPA compared to single-ad testing.

 A common scenario: a hook tests 25% higher on Monday-Wednesday but doesn't replicate on Thursday-Sunday because audience composition changes.
 By running the full 72 hours, you catch this.
 Many teams also test with a broad audience, see a winner, then scale to a narrower segment where it doesn't work.
 Always test on the exact audience segment you plan to scale to.